kreatolinux/src/README.md

 nyaa3 also includes optional utilities in its source tree.
 These are use nyaa3's library functions which is why they are on nyaa3's source tree.

+There are a couple of build variables;

+* -d:cpu: CPU architecture for the binary repository, is set to `amd64` by default
+* -d:branch: Repository branch that is gonna be used for the default repositories, is set to `stable` by default

 You can find how to build/use them below.

 ## nyaastrap